 My other suggestions for you are: peplum skirts, especially if you have a bit more of a tummy and a bit less of a booty, and architectural skirts with all sorts of ruffles, 3D forms and geometrycal structures added to them.
 These will all help balance out a heavier top side.

 Rectangle– Pleated skirts

 Other great choices for you can be pencil skirts, which highlight your petite frame, and even circle skirts, to give the illusion of extra curves.
-Just be sure to always balance the silhouette on top, to not make it seem disproportionately bigger on the bottom.
+Just be sure to always balance the silhouette on top, to avoid making it seem disproportionately bigger on the bottom.

 Oval– wrap skirts

-A wrap skirt with a front leg split will allow you to show your long, slim pins (which oval shaped ladies often have), keeping attention to one of your most beautiful features.
+A wrap skirt with a front leg split will allow you to show your long, slim pins (which oval shaped ladies often have).
+This allows you to keep the attention on one of your most beautiful features.
 A thicker, stiffer fabric will also keep your silhouette more structured compared to flimsier fabrics, and will camouflage a thicker midriff.

 I chose a skirt that hits at my natural waist.
 However, oval shaped ladies- your thinnest point might be under your bust rather than at your mid!
 So go for a higher waist skirt that ends there.

 Add to it a flowy top that ends no lower than your hip bone, preferably in a dark shade, to gloss over any lumps and bumps.
 It will visually create a waist where there might be none, and keep your whole silhouette clean and streamlined.